-Because Island Park is close to Yellowstone, some will simply drive on by or just sleep there and spend all their time in the park.
+Because Island Park is close to Yellowstone, some will simply drive on by or just sleep there and spend all their time in the national park.
 Those people are missing out on so much!
 Here are to top 8 things to do in Island Park (in summer and winter)!

 Island Park, Idaho is a very special place to Steve.
 Every year growing up, he and his family would spend a whole week enjoying the area during their family reunions.

 So it wasn’t any surprise that early on in our dating he took me to this incredible place so I could see for myself how truly spectacular it really is.
 Since then, we try and make it back at least once a year either for family reunions or just a day trip together.

 Things To Do In Island Park, Idaho

 Rent a RZR with Polaris Adventures at High Mountain Adventures:

 This was our first time renting a RZR and we are hands down are going to rent every time we go back now!
 There is so much of Island Park that we were able to see that previously had been left unnoticed due to our lack of 4WD.
 Do yourself a favor a rent a RZR for the day.

 What we loved about our ride was that it was so safe, anybody can feel comfortable riding one, and it created a lasting memory that we will have forever.
 Polaris Adventures have so many different locations scattered through the U.S. but the location in Island Park is called High Mountain Adventures.

 Drive To The Top Of Sawtell Peak